Sarah O'Brecht

 Sarah made her directorial debut this year.
 Well, two debuts!
 The first was on a new play called Fertility with Light Echo Theatre Company.
 The play had its World Premiere at Theatre Aquarius in Hamilton before touring to Factory Theatre in Toronto.
 The second was for musical theatre.
 Sarah directed Legally Blonde the Musical at Randolph College for the Performing Arts in Toronto, featuring the graduating class of 2025, pictured above in a photo by Dahlia Katz.
 Please stay tuned for updates on Sarah’s forthcoming directing work!

-Sarah is a Canadian actor, dancer and singer, eh, based in Toronto.
+Sarah is a multidisciplinary Canadian artist, currently based in Toronto.
 She was born and raised on the East Coast of Canada in Saint John, New Brunswick, to a Newfie dad and Filipino mom.
 (Sarah is the palest half-Asian you will ever meet.
 Just ask her Lola.)
 She attended Deerfield Academy in Massachusetts, Broadway Dance Center, American Theater Dance and CAP21 in New York City before graduating a Dean's Scholar from the University of New Brunswick with a BA Honours in English and French and a BEd. in Secondary Education.

-From 2018-2020, Sarah was mentored by the incredible Canadian actor and director Sheila McCarthy.
+Sarah got her start after winning a ticket to Finals Week of So You Think You Can Dance Canada while she was still in school.
+This led to her move to Toronto after graduating.
+As a musical theatre performer, Sarah got to fulfill a childhood dream early in her career, performing in Anne of Green Gables at the Charlottetown Festival.
+She has performed at theatres across the country from Calgary to Halifax.
+Sarah had the incredible good fortune to be mentored by the incomparable Canadian actor and director Sheila McCarthy.
 As the final project for the mentorship, Sarah wrote and starred in a short film called Good With Her, directed by Sheila!
 She went on to write, direct, and produce she her him, a short film starring Aisha Jarvis and CSA-winner Tricia Black, which premiered at the Reelworld Festival.
 Sarah was the Apprentice Artistic Director of The Musical Stage Company from 2022-2024.

-As an actor, Sarah most recently worked on The Boys and lent her voice to Andrew Niccol’s upcoming film I, Object.
-As a creative, she recently directed Fertility for Light Echo Theatre, Legally Blonde the Musical for Randolph College, and movement directed Into the Woods at Sheridan College.
-Next up, she will be speaking at The National Centre for New Musicals with her company Theatre Making Movement and is the Associate Director of It’s a Good Life if You Don’t Weaken, a new musical featuring the songs of the Tragically Hip, making its World Premiere at Theatre Aquarius.
+Once she began making her own work, Sarah has found she enjoys wearing multiple hats, dividing her time between directing, acting, TMM, and writing.
+As an actor, Sarah most recently worked on The Boys, appeared in Drayton Entertainment’s A Gentleman’s Guide to Love and Murder, and lent her voice to Andrew Niccol’s upcoming film I, Object.
+As a creative, she directed the World Premiere of Fertility for Light Echo Theatre, Legally Blonde the Musical for Randolph College, and movement directed Into the Woods at Sheridan College.
+With her company Theatre Making Movement, Sarah spoke on a panel at The National Centre for New Musicals and produced TMM’s third symposium.
+Up next, Sarah will be the Associate Director of It’s a Good Life if You Don’t Weaken, a new musical featuring the songs of the Tragically Hip, making its World Premiere at Theatre Aquarius.

-When she's not performing or directing, Sarah can be found running after her two boys Teddy and Max, frantically writing emails or grants for Theatre Making Movement, juggling writing projects for stage and screen, and guest teaching at Etobicoke School of the Arts.
-She is honoured (yes, honoured with a “u”) to be part of the incredible arts community in Canada!
+When she's not directing and performing, Sarah can be found running after her two boys, juggling writing projects, and guest teaching at Etobicoke School of the Arts.
+She is honoured (with a “u”) to be part of the incredible arts community in Canada!